-The SARS-CoV-2 virus (a.k.a.
-2019-nCoV; disease: COVID-19) is responsible for a worldwide pandemic far beyond the scope of any other public health crisis in living memory.
 Testing for current infection (molecular testing; RNA; RT- qPCR; LAMP; SHERLOCK; etc.) and testing for prior infection (serological and antibody testing; lateral flow; ELISA; etc.) are complex, and as of late July, 2020, remain unstandardized and unreliable.
-Some available tests are accurate; however, despite testing company claims of extremely high accuracy, the U.S. CDC and other agencies have warned that virus sampling protocols introduce substantial uncertainty in molecular testing, and that antibody tests are often incorrect 1.
-Decisions to resume aspects of normal life, including interpersonal contact, are greatly complicated by such high false positive and negative results, and by relatively long viral incubation (reportedly about 5 days) during most of which a pre-symptomatic person is infectious.
+Some available tests are accurate; however, despite testing company claims of extremely high accuracy, the U.S. CDC and other agencies have warned that virus sampling protocols introduce substantial uncertainty in molecular testing, and that antibody tests are often incorrect5.
+Decisions to resume aspects of normal life, including interpersonal contact, are greatly complicated by such high false positive and negative results, and by relatively long viral incubation (reportedly an average of about 5 days) during most of which a pre-symptomatic person is infectious.

 Most leading experts have said reliable testing will be helpful to manage the pandemic and individual exposures, but that the ultimate goal is an effective vaccine.
-Unfortunately, a vaccine for the virus is not available outside of small clinical trials, and experts in the U.S. have said commercial vaccines will not be available until early to mid 2021, if all goes well.
-2 This document describes the rationale, design, formulation, and intranasal self-administration of a peptide-based vaccine against SARS-CoV-2.
+Unfortunately, a vaccine for the virus is not available outside of small clinical trials, and experts in the U.S. have said commercial vaccines will not be available until early to mid 2021, if all goes well6.
+This document describes the rationale, design, formulation, and intranasal self-administration of a peptide-based vaccine against SARS-CoV-2.
 Starting in March, 2020, our group has followed these protocols, which are based on prior publications and a rapidly growing preprint literature on SARS-CoV-2, to produce and self-administer multiple generations of incrementally improved vaccines.

 There is substantial published information on all aspects of vaccine production, testing, and delivery, some of which is specific to the SARS-CoV-2 virus.
 Published information is sufficient to create a vaccine and tests for its efficacy on a timeline much shorter than that given for commercial vaccines.
 Vaccines are the safest of all therapeutic classes.
-Because of their safety and efficacy, they have by far the highest probability of success in the overall course of clinical trials (over 40%, which is about twice the rate of the next highest class).
-Because of this and the impact of the pandemic, accelerated commercial trials are planned and have begun that bypass extended animal studies, some of which will proceed straight to human trials.
+Because of their safety and efficacy, they have by far the highest probability of success in the overall course of clinical https://news.berkeley.edu/2020/07/08/from-lung-scarring-to-heart-damage-covid-19-may-leave-lingering-marks/